Vocabulary-level Memory Efficiency for Language Model Fine-tuning: Vocabulary Usage Analysis

 \section{Vocabulary Usage Analysis}

-To empirically assess the level of vocabulary usage by PLMs during fine-tuning, we trial the popular GLUE benchmark \citep{wang-etal-2019-glue}.
-This contains a series of datasets which are varied in both size and domain.
-Figure \ref{fig:glue_vocabulary} shows the relationship between the number of tokens and number of unique tokens within each corpus.
-We observe that six of the nine datasets fail to use more than half of the vocabulary.
-The smallest dataset (WNLI) uses less than 4\% of the vocabulary.
-Interestingly, we find that the GLUE datasets follow a trend similar to Heaps' Law \citep{heaps-1978-information, herdan-1960-type}.
+To empirically assess the level of vocabulary usage during fine-tuning, we first examine the popular GLUE benchmark \citep{wang-etal-2019-glue}.
+This comprises a series of tasks that are varied in both size and domain (Appendix~\ref{app:datasets}).
+For tokenization, we use the subword vocabulary from GPT-2, which was later adopted by models including RoBERTa \citep{liu-etal-2019-roberta}, BART \citep{lewis-etal-2020-bart}, GPT-3 \citep{brown-etal-2020-language}, and OPT \citep{zhang-etal-2022-opt}.

+Figure~\ref{fig:glue_datatasets} illustrates the relationship between unique tokens and total tokens in each of the GLUE datasets.
+Notably, six out of nine datasets fail to use more than half of the vocabulary.
+Moreover, the smallest dataset, WNLI, uses less than 4\%.
+Interestingly, we observe that the GLUE datasets follow a trend resembling Heaps' Law \citep{heaps-1978-information}.
 This states that as the size of a corpus grows, there are diminishing gains in new vocabulary.
-However, our use of a finite subword vocabulary means that this trend is asymptotic to the vocabulary size.
+However, our use of a finite subword vocabulary means that the trend is asymptotic to the vocabulary size.

-We therefore posit that many tasks do not make a significant use of the subword vocabulary.
-For inference tasks on short texts or small document collections, the vocabulary usage can be even smaller.
-In fact, we show that some tokens may never be used by any task (Appx. \ref{app:anomalous_vocabulary_tokens}).